Robot Operating System

 ROS is an essential tool for robotics engineers to know and master.
 I’ve been learning it recently, so I’m sharing here my learning experience.

 Installing ROS on your machine

-Firstly, you need to have a machine with Linux installed on it.
+Firstly, you need to have a machine with Linux installed on it (you can have virtual machine if you prefer).
 I use Linux Ubuntu 14.04 (if you don’t already have, you may want to check this page here: http://www.wikihow.com/Install-Ubuntu-Linux).
 If you are not familiar with Linux, you can familiarize yourself by following this course here: https://training.linuxfoundation.org/linux-courses/system-administration-training/introduction-to-linux and if you don’t feel good with the terminal, you can check this website: http://linuxcommand.org/

-Now you’re ready to install ROS, there is a tutorial on ROS wiki here: wiki.ros.org/indigo/Installation/Ubuntu (I’m using ROS Indigo).
+Now you’re ready to install ROS, there is a tutorial on ROS wiki here for installation: wiki.ros.org/indigo/Installation/Ubuntu (I’m using ROS Indigo).

 Briefly, to install ROS, you can type this in the terminal

 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list' sudo apt-key adv --keyserver hkp://ha.pool.sks-keyservers.net --recv-key 421C365BD9FF1F717815A3895523BAEEB01FA116 sudo apt-get update sudo apt-get install ros-indigo-desktop-full apt-cache search ros-indigo sudo rosdep init rosdep update echo "source /opt/ros/indigo/setup.bash" >> ~/.bashrc source ~/.bashrc sudo apt-get install python-rosinstall